NajlaKSA/Feed-Reader-Testing/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+# How To Run This Project properly ?
+* Download this repository.
+* click on clone or download.
+* Then download ZIP.
+* Extract the folder from the Zipped file.
+* Then open *index.html* on your favorite browser.
+* bear in mind to see the test cases results in the buttom of the page.